vexsoftware/missl/README.md

 # MISSL

-**M**ake **I**mages **SSL** is a simple image proxy based on Sinatra.
+**M**ake **I**mages **SSL** is a simple image proxy based using a Rack middleware.
 MISSL performs basic filtering to limit content type to images, and content length to 5MB.
 Local IP addresses are also restricted.

 ## Installation